jakov1002/Absenteeism_udemy/README.md

-The preprocessing, machine learning, model re(application), and Python integration part of Udemy's Integrating Python, SQL, and Tableau course which I completed.
+The preprocessing, machine learning, model (re)application, and Python integration part of Udemy's Integrating Python, SQL, and Tableau course which I completed.
 All necessary explanations are contained within the notebooks themselves.

 Best viewing sequence: